Welcome | spec | C-PLOT | Support | Users | Contact

 remote_eval(host, cmd)

 Puts the spec command cmd on the execution queue of the remote host and returns the result.
 The function will not return until the command has been executed on the server.
 Single-valued (number or string), associative-array and data-array return values are allowed.
+If a ^C keyboard interrupt is received before the host returns a result and before the connection timeout interval, an SV_ABORT message will be sent to the server, which will have the same effect on the server as a ^C from the server's keyboard (as of spec release 5.08.04-3).
+In addition, any pending commands in the server queue from the client will be removed.

 id = remote_async(host, cmd)

 Puts the spec command cmd on the execution queue of the remote host and returns a unique id.
 The return value of the command can be retrieved using the remote_poll() function, below.
-A ^C keyboard interrupt will clear the local queue of all pending events, but will not stop the events from being executed on the remote host.
+A ^C keyboard interrupt will clear the local queue of all pending events, but will not stop the commands from being executed on the remote host.
 The wait() command can be used to wait for all asynchronous remote events.
 Bit 0x8 in the (optional) argument to wait() corresponds to remote events.

 remote_poll(id, "status")

 Returns 1 (or 0) to indicate whether result number id from remote_async() is available (or not).
+Returns -1 if id is no longer in queue or if the connection to the server has disappeared.

 Protocol